Replying to university offers

 You could get up to five offers from your UCAS choices and you can hold onto any offer you get until you make a decision.
 Then you have to choose which one(s) you want to accept.

-- You can accept one offer as your Firm Acceptance (often called your CF or UF choice depending on if the offer was conditional or unconditional)
+- You can accept one offer as your Firm Acceptance, often called your conditional firm (CF) or unconditional firm (UF)

 - If your Firm Acceptance is CF, then you can accept a second offer as your Insurance Acceptance – either conditional (CI) or unconditional (UI) – and then you must decline any other offers